Juwon-Ogunseye/ChainCoop-TaskTracker/Chain-Coop Team Tasks/DEV TEAM TASKS.md

   - Activate the withdrawal feature.
   - Fix the add funds functionality.
   - Address discrepancies between the funds interface created by the UI team and the current implementation.

-  -
-## UI/UX Team Design Feedback]
+## UI/UX Team Design Feedback
--  we look into the design on figma and then check the design you created seems there is small discrepancy [[UI TEAM TASK#Discrepancy between UI/UX Design and frontend work]]
+- We looked into the design on Figma and then checked the design you created.
+It seems there is a small discrepancy.
+See [UI Team Task: Discrepancy between UI/UX Design and Frontend Work](#ui-team-task-discrepancy-between-uiux-design-and-frontend-work).

+## UI Team Task: Project Status Drop-Down
+Details about the discussion and implementation of the project status drop-down.

+## UI Team Task: Discrepancy between UI/UX Design and Frontend Work
+Details about the discrepancies between the UI/UX design and the frontend work.